 Finally, besides a number of other interesting presentations and consistent with the workshop’s aim to bring academics and practitioners together, noteworthy research and data were presented by Bledi Taska (Burning Glass Technologies), Kristin Keveloh (LinkedIn) and Martha Gimbel (Indeed Hiring Lab).

+For a list of all presented papers, see the workshop program.
 The second issue of this workshop will take place on September 21-22, 2019, in Bochum, Germany, in cooperation with the Center for Advanced Internet Studies.